PawseySC/using-nimbus/_episodes/02-cloud-at-pawsey.md

 There are (at least) four general groups of researcher use cases that fit well onto a system like Nimbus.

-1. Scaling up to HPC
+#### 1. Scaling up to HPC
 The application process for getting access to Supercomputing can be quite demanding.
-You will need to be able to establish to the review committee that you can run your algorithm/s at scale.
+You need establish to the review committee that you can run your algorithm(s) at scale.
 You can use Nimbus to develop and refine your parallel workflows and use this work to provide evidence of your experience.

-2. The long tail...
+#### 2. The long tail...
 We understand that there is great variety in research needs and algorithms.
 Most HPC facilities manage access through limited wall time queues.
-Usually your compute jobs may be limited to 24 hours before they are killed.
+Usually your compute jobs will be limited to 24 hours before they are killed.
 On Nimbus you can run jobs with unlimited execution time (well, as long as your virtual machine is running).
-This may be important to you if you are running an algorithm where modification to allow for terminating processing is hard or impossible.
+This may be important to you if it is hard to modify your algorithm to allow for terminating processing.

-3. Complex data workflows
+#### 3. Complex data workflows
-As technologies like the Internet of Things (IOT) and various data capture tools become more common you may be collecting large numbers of various files.
-If you then need to write algorithms to sort through this data and analyse it you may end up with some data-bound workflows that are not good use of HPC machines.
+As technologies like the Internet of Things (IOT) and various data capture tools become more common, you may be collecting large numbers of various files.
+If you then need to write algorithms to sort through this data and analyse it, you may end up with some IO-bound workflows that are not good use of HPC machines.
 HPC facilities are intended for compute bound operations.

-4. Clusters in the Cloud
+#### 4. Clusters in the Cloud
 You may need to perform analysis with tools like Hadoop or Apache Spark.
 With Nimbus you have access to cluster management tools that allow for growing your cluster elastically and controlling the specifics of the cluster deployment.

 ## The Benefits of Cloud Computing with Nimbus